 Chicken can be substituted for eggplant in this recipe, as the breading and cooking techniques are the same.

-Fresh grated or shredded Parmesan cheese are what I use now, but the big green can of grated can be used, as can the shredded stuff you buy in a plastic container or package in the cheese section of your local MegaloMart.
+Fresh grated or shredded Parmesan cheese is what I use now, but the big green can of grated cheese is suitable for use, as well as the shredded stuff you buy in a plastic container or package in the cheese section of your local MegaloMart.

 - 1 1/2 cups Flour